 In France, property agents must display the following credentials in a visible place in their office:

-- The number of their licence (carte professionnelle), the name (or the trading name) and address of the agent;
+- The number of their license (carte professionnelle), the name (or the trading name) and address of the agent;

 - The amount of their financial guarantee and who has granted it.
 As guarantees are usually given by banks, these details should include the issuing bank’s details.